 Black trumpet mushrooms are not rare but somewhat hard to spot.
 Their dark, trumpet-like shape and subtle brown color blend perfectly with the forest floor, making them almost invisible among leaves and shadows.
 They also have a short growing season from late summer to fall, so finding them feels almost like uncovering a hidden treasure under the leaves.

-Mushroom recipes you might like
+Wild mushroom recipes you might like

 Saffron milk cap pate